ShAlabbadi/holbertonschool-system_engineering-devops/web_infrastructure_design/1-distributed_web_infrastructure.md

 ### How a database Primary-Replica (Master-Slave) cluster works?
 1. Primary Node (Master): Handles all write operations (INSERT, UPDATE, DELETE)
 2. Replica Node (Slave): Continuously copies data changes from the Primary
-3. Replication Process:
+# 3. Replication Process :
   - Primary writes changes to its binary log
   - Replica reads the binary log and applies the same changes
   - Process happens asynchronously in near real-time

 ### What is the difference between the Primary node and the Replica node in regard to the application?
 - Primary Node: